Diegofrjz/Youtube-Audio-Downloader-Without-GUI-Only-Commands-/README.md

 2) Enter the location where you want to save the file. (enter the location + the name of the file with the .mp3
 3) Wait a bit, and voila!

-If you want an easier to use version, in my repositories there is one with a graphical interface
+If you want an easier to use version, in my repositories there is one with a graphical interface!